King Center for Nonviolent Social Change

-The Martin Luther King Jr. Center for Nonviolent Social Change, commonly known as The King Center, is a non-governmental, not-for-profit organization based in Atlanta, Georgia.
+The Martin Luther King Jr. Center for Nonviolent Social Change, commonly known as The King Center, is a non-governmental, not-for-profit organization established in 1968, based in Atlanta, Georgia.

 History

-The King Center was founded in 1968 by Coretta Scott King, who started the organization in the basement of the couple's home in the year following the assassination of her husband in 1968.
+The King Center is a 501(c) (3) organization which was founded in 1968 by Coretta Scott King, who started the organization in the basement of the couple's home in the year following the assassination of her husband in 1968.

 In 1981, the organization's headquarters were moved into the Martin Luther King Jr. National Historical Park facility on Auburn Avenue which includes King's birth home and the Ebenezer Baptist Church, where he preached from 1960 until his death.

 In 1994, Dexter King succeeded his mother as director of the organization.
 In 2010, Martin Luther King III became president.
 In 2012, King's youngest child, Bernice King, became the organization's CEO.

 Martin Luther King Jr. and Coretta Scott King Tomb in the Sweet Auburn district, preserved at the Martin Luther King Jr. National Historical Park.

 Programs

-The King Center provides research, education and training programs on the principles, philosophy and methods of non-violence.
+The King Center provides research, education and training programs on the principles, philosophy and methods of nonviolence.